seungwoo-stat/south-korea-election/README.md

 ### List of Data Sets

+- 2022.03.09., 20th presidential election (to be updated)
 - 2017.05.09., 19th presidential election (n = 250)
 - 2012.12.19., 18th presidential election (n = 251)
 - 2007.12.19., 17th presidential election (n = 248)
 - 2002.12.19., 16th presidential election (n = 244)
 - 1997.12.18., 15th presidential election (n = 303)
-  - In this election, some secondary clusters are separated into "gap", "eul", "byeong" regions (meaning orderings in Korea).
+  - From this election and previously held ones, some secondary clusters are separated into "gap", "eul", "byeong" regions (indicate orderings in Korea).
 These characters are replaced to -A, -B, -C, respectively.
+- 1992.12.18., 14th presidential election (to be updated)
+- 1987.12.16., 13th presidential election (to be updated)